 Maryland and Delaware

 There are over 900 species of bats worldwide, and even though they’re commonly referred to as rodents, bats are actually mammals (the only mammals that fly).
 The two most common mid-Atlantic species of bats are the Little Brown Bat and the Big Brown Bat.
 No matter the species we provide bat pest control services.
 You don’t want them in your home or your vacation house in Rehoboth.
-We are proud to serve the people of coastal Delaware including Dewey, Bethany Beach, Lewes, Rehoboth, and Fenwick.
+We are proud to serve the people of coastal Delaware including Seaford, Dewey, Bethany Beach, Lewes, Rehoboth, and Fenwick.
 We also serve parts of Maryland including Ocean City, Salisbury, Easton, St. Michaels, Oxford, Queenstown, Centerville, and many others.